SyedShahith/Java_codes/Readme.md

-#Java Projects
+<h1>Java Projects</h1>
-Small java projects are gonna posted heres, you can run them in local jre in the console
+#Small java projects are gonna posted here, you can run them in your local jre console